Where everything's made with love

 This chicken and dressing casserole is easy and quick to put together.
 I've been serving this dish for over 30 years, and last year was the first time I used an Instant Pot to make it.
 In the past, I simmered chicken breasts with celery and onion in a big stockpot.

-The great aroma was always part of my Thanksgiving preparations.
-And it would still work just fine to do it that way.
-However, that day, I had frozen chicken at noon and a plan to serve part of it for dinner that night.
+The great aroma was always part of my Thanksgiving preparations, and it would still work just fine to do it that way.
+However, that day, I had frozen chicken at noon and planned to serve part of it for dinner that night.

 I'm sure many of you find yourself with frozen meat when it's time to make dinner.
 Would you please say I'm not the only one?